We all need a little diversity

-A fund manager needs to know how to reduce the overall risk of their portfolio, even though they are purchasing risky assets.
+A fund manager needs to know how to reduce the overall risk of their portfolio, even if they are purchasing risky assets.
 There are two main ways to do this – hedging and diversification.
 In this article, we will focus on the latter, diversification.
 You’ll find this information useful if you are studying for any of the CII investment exams R02, AF4, J10, and J12.

-Positive correlation – two shares are positively correlated when they broadly move up and down together – they will be affected by similar factors, such as interest rates or consumer demand, and may well be in the same sector,
+Two shares are positively correlated when they broadly move up and down together.
+They will be affected by similar factors, such as interest rates or consumer demand, and may well be in the same sector.

-Negative correlation – two shares are negatively correlated when they tend to move in opposite directions from each other – an umbrella retailer and a sun tan lotion manufacturer perhaps?
+Two shares are negatively correlated when they tend to move in opposite directions from each other – an umbrella retailer and a suntan lotion manufacturer perhaps?

 Theoretically, the most effective diversification of risk comes from combining investments that are negatively correlated – one goes up when the other goes down – but this is not always easy to find in practice.
 Choosing companies in different sectors can help to achieve diversification.
-Adding companies from overseas markets can also add diversification – however global equity markets tend to have a moderate to strong positive correlation with each other.
-Investing in different asset classes, including alternative investments such as property, commodities and hedge funds can also assist in overall diversification of a portfolio and hence overall risk reduction.
+Adding companies from overseas markets can also add diversification; however, global equity markets tend to have a moderate to strong positive correlation with each other.
+Investing in different asset classes, including alternative investments such as property, commodities, and hedge funds can also assist in the overall diversification of a portfolio and hence overall risk reduction.

 If you plan to sit the CII R02 exam, and you’re wondering how you’ll manage to pull off a pass on exam day, grab our free taster to try out one of Brand Financial Training’s mock exam papers for yourself.
 Click the link to download the R02 mock exam taster now!